 - Canon ACK-E6 AC power adapter kit

 - DR-E6 DC Coupler with a power bank

 These three external power options allow continuous shooting/recording for longer periods than with a single LP-E6N battery pack.
 External power can also be used for USB-C charging of the battery; however, this is only available when the camera is switched off.

 If you would like a more in-depth guide to Canon EOS R external power, keep reading.
 I look at the different options available and how you can save yourself a lot of money by getting third party accessories.

 Shoot for longer with Canon EOS R External Power

-There are a number of reasons you would want to use an external power source with your EOS.
-For example, it can extend the length of time you can shoot for, compared to using a single battery.
+There are several reasons you would want to use an external power source with your EOS.
+For example, it can extend the length of time you can shoot, compared to using a single battery.
 Sure, you can take spare batteries, but it’s not always convenient.
-That’s especially true if your set up means access to the battery compartment is difficult.
+That’s especially true if your setup means access to the battery compartment is difficult.

 Another important reason is you can shoot uninterrupted, without having to keep an eye on the battery power indicator.
 You don’t want to leave battery changes to when you get the red flashing “Battery Exhausted” warning.
 It’s almost certain that will happen at the most inconvenient moment.

-Whether you are a photographer or videographer, having an accessory that allows you to operate your camera by using an external power source is very useful.
+Whether you are a photographer or videographer, having an accessory that allows you to operate your camera by using an external power source is especially useful.

 Photographers can use it for long exposures and time-lapse photography.
 It will make astrophotography a whole lot easier because the extra cold of winter nights can lead to reduced battery performance.
 Getting your power from an AC socket solves those problems.